-What is the Broken Quality Initiative?
+What is The Broken Quality Initiative?

 “No one gives a hoot about profits—if they did they would be interested in learning better ways to make them.”